patricksavalle/devops-project-template/README.md

 ### Agile Development

-- Prove assumptions and validate functionality before you build
+- Validate assumptions before you start building, riskiest assumptions first
-- Build in short increments
+- Create in short increments and optimize in short iterations
-- Keep validating and monitoring
-- Optimize in short iterations
+- Optimize only what can be measured
 - Collaborate using the agile board
 - Communicate
 - Peer review
-- Works as a team
 - Automate
+- Monitor

 ### Feature Design & Coding

 - Use (corporate) standards
-- Use well-known design patternss
+- Use well-known design patterns
 - Use (automated) code linting
 - Use (automated) code formatting
 - Apply design-by-contract principles